2007 Coca-Cola 600: 112–Final lap

-Kyle Busch drove to his garage with a broken brake motor on the 254th lap and Mayfield led the field back up to speed for the restart on the 256th lap, ahead of Kenseth, Vickers, Stewart and Johnson.
+Kyle Busch drove to his garage with a broken brake rotor on the 254th lap and Mayfield led the field back up to speed for the restart on the 256th lap, ahead of Kenseth, Vickers, Stewart and Johnson.
 Mayfield dropped to third place as Kenseth and Vickers moved into first and second places on lap 257.
 Kenseth held a 2.2-second lead over Stewart, who moved to second and was closing on Kenseth by lap 265.
 The race's tenth caution was triggered two laps later when Kahne lost control of his car and hit the turn two right-hand side wall.
 Most of the leaders, including Kenseth, elected to make pit stops.
 Johnson led the field on the lap-272 restart, followed by Kenseth and Stewart.
 Kenseth passed Johnson to reclaim the first position four laps later.
 Vickers and Rudd made contact while leaving the fourth turn on lap 281 but no caution was needed.
 Johnson retook the lead from Kenseth two laps later.
 Mayfield spun 360 degrees on the front stretch and went into the infield grass after trying to avoid a slower car on his right on lap 291, causing the eleventh caution.
 The leaders, including Johnson, made pit stops for tires under caution.
 Rudd took over the lead for one lap before making a pit stop on lap 293.
 Johnson regained the lead after the pit stops, maintaining it at the lap-297 restart; he was followed by Kenseth and Earnhardt.
 Kyle Busch rejoined the race on the same lap.
 Kurt Busch lost control of his car on the backstretch on lap 298; his car spun off and hit a left-hand wall, causing the twelfth caution.
 He drove to his garage to retire.

 Kenseth led the field back up to speed at the lap-302 restart.
 Johnson retook the lead from Kenseth on the 311th lap.
 Stewart got ahead of Kenseth for second place on lap 314; he was six-tenths of a second behind race leader Johnson.
 After receiving a free pass from the tenth caution, Petty was running in ninth place by lap 316; he battled Reed Sorenson for eighth place.
 Fourteen laps later, Mears moved into third position.
 The thirteenth (and final) caution of the race was triggered on lap 337 when Vickers hit the turn two wall, damaging his car's right-hand side, sustaining a cut right-front tire and dropped debris onto the track.
 The leaders, including Johnson, made pit stops; Johnson's pit crew dropped a left-rear lug nut, costing him time while his mechanics searched for it, falling to tenth position.
 Stewart led the field on the lap-342 restart, ahead of Mears and Earnhardt.
 Johnson moved to fourth place by lap 367; three laps later, Stewart had a 1.1-second lead over Mears and extended it to 2.7 seconds by the 380th lap.